SAP-samples/btp-secure-development/exercises/ex0/README.md

 8. Add your IAS admin user (Trial user email):
   * Repeat the steps above
-  * Use the email address of your IAS admin account (e.g., admin@yourcompany.com) ⚠️ There will already be a users with the same email address.
+  * Use the email address of your IAS admin account (e.g., admin@yourcompany.com) ⚠️ There will already be a user with the same email address.
 However, this user is from the Default Identity Provider, so it a different entity ⚠️
   * Ensure the Identity Provider matches your custom IAS tenant.

 ### 3.4.
 Configure Role Collections